andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ## BCs (Naming Teams) [GT]

+@gaythu-rajan - can we re-home this to the BC slide?

 @andrewharmellaw - I think we'd need to give too much context to the audience to make this point in the time we have.
 What do you reckon?